How To Create a Trading Plan

 Trading Market

-Defining the market or markets we will focus on. (to stop us from getting shiny object syndrome!)
+It might sound obvious but we need to define the market or markets we will focus on. (to stop us from getting shiny object syndrome!)

 Trading Strategies

-We’ve chosen the strategies we’ll deploy when the trade setups trigger.
+1) We’ve chosen the strategies we’ll deploy

 Trading Routines and Checklists

-These are checklists we want to ensure we complete at key times during the trading day.
-Just like a pilot completes pre-flight and pre-landing checklists to ensure nothing goes wrong, as traders we want to mirror that professionalism.
+Just like a pilot completes pre-flight and pre-landing checklists to ensure nothing goes wrong, as traders, we want to mirror that professionalism.

 Trading Area to Focus On